Student Employment: Join the Campus Life Family!

 If your application materials earn you an interview, we recommend that you use the Career Center interview resources to prepare to answer interview questions and to make sure that you understand the proper attire to wear to a professional interview.

-- Provide ongoing, specific and purposeful opportunities to help our student employees identify and build the core skills employers indicated that they want successful job candidates to possess, as identified by the UNCW Career Center’s Skill Seeker initiative:
+The Campus Life Student Employment Program develops a positive work community that demonstrates critical thinking, problem-solving and effective customer service skills.
+Additionally, we provide ongoing, specific and purposeful opportunities to help our student employees identify and build the core skills employers indicate that they want successful job candidates to possess.

 Student Employee Role Models